Lexi studies psychology. Her interests include mental and physical health, beauty, makeup artistry, and film.

 The 2017 film Split by M. Night Shyamalan tells the story of a man named Kevin with multiple personalities, also known as dissociative identity disorder (DID).
 The horror film, directed to scare and entertain, portrays the main character as a weak individual who relies on his 24 personalities to protect him and become something greater.
-His personalities come together to create "The Beast," a superhuman alter who feeds off the blood of two impure teenage girls.
+His personalities come together to create "The Beast," a superhuman alter that feeds off the blood of two impure teenage girls.
 This CNN article argues that "mental health advocates warn that the film stigmatizes dissociative identity disorder and may directly impact those living with it."

 As a brief note, I want to comment on how baffling it is that these movies created 42 years apart are both categorized as portraying mental health stigma.
 That is a long period of time to see little change in the sensitivity towards the mentally ill population.
 Other media, such as television shows, contribute to public stigma as well.